SurajSanap/D_Lock-Python/README.md

 - Tkinter: Developed by the Python Software Foundation
 - PIL (Python Imaging Library): Developed by the Python Imaging Library (PIL) team

-## Disclaimer

-The application is provided as-is, without any warranty or guarantee of its functionality or accuracy.
-The author and OpenAI are not responsible for any damages or losses incurred while using this application.

-Use the application responsibly and at your own risk.